thegolang/caringAPI/README.md

-# this is a task for caring health
-# need to import sql database
+A sample for creating RESTful API with Golang and MySQL .

+Create a Database called caring then run

+to users table to be created